jmacglashan/decisions_and_dragons/content/posts/horizon.md

 r_1 + \gamma r_2 + \gamma^2 r_3 + \gamma^3 r_4 + ...
 $$

-Because each possible reward is geometrically decreased, we ensure the total possible value of any future is always finite (assuming the reward has a maximum and minimum value).
+Because each possible reward is geometrically decreased, we ensure the total possible value of any future is always finite (assuming the reward has a finite maximum and minimum value).
 When comparing two possible futures that have the same undiscounted rewards, the one that achieves reward faster will win out.
 That is, this discounted objective prefers getting lot's of reward sooner rather than later.

-This approach solves the delimma of missing the opporutnity to achieve a big reward just one or a few steps later than a finite horizon limit, because it also acccounts for all future reward.
+This approach solves the delimma of missing the opporutnity to achieve a big reward just one or a few steps later than a finite horizon limit, because it acccounts for all future reward.
 However, it does impose a kind of "soft horizon."
 The closer The discount is to zero, the more myopic it will be, with it behaving exactly like a one-step finite horizon when $\gamma = 0$.

 ## All moments are equally good, but I've got a math problem for you